 You can add additional customizations to your locations with notes or pictures.
 Just highlight the location you want to add specifics and select that paint bucket again- from there you will see a pencil symbol to add notes, or select the camera icon to add pictures.

-Once you have and idea of what locations to group together, I like to write an outline in my Notes application on my phone, where it is handy since more that likely you will be on the go.
+Once you have an idea of what locations to group together, I like to write an outline in my Notes application on my phone, which it is handy since more than likely you will be on the go.
 Here I usually write down the day of the week and underneath all the locations to see for each day.

-Google Maps is great for step-by-step driving directions and distance if you plan on driving during your trip.
-Just select one of you locations in your categories and click on the merging arrow in the pop-up menu which will instantly create a new layer on the left side of the screen to complete.
+Google Maps is great for step-by-step driving directions and distances if you plan on driving during your trip.
+Just select one of your locations in your categories and click on the merging arrow in the pop-up menu which will instantly create a new layer on the left side of the screen to complete.